microsoft/pxt/docs/blog/adafruit-circuit-playground-express/maker-course.md

 ## What's in the course?

-Well, The course is divided into 2 parts...
+Well, the course is divided into 2 parts...

 ### General Reference